Skip to content

 The sensitive data relevant for this procedure are:

-• the raw sequencing data of patient DNA (FASTQ files)
+• the raw patient DNA sequencing data (FASTQ files)

 • the processed sequencing data (BAM files)